Chainmail was described as being a “net of armor” in the medieval tale Beowulf.

 Chainmail could be used to cover separate parts of the body and there really were no limits to how it could be used.
 The common type of chainmail was constructed using the 4 to 1 linking system, more links were used to make the chainmail stronger.

-Mail armour attached to a helmet that protected the head and face.
-Term applies to mail covering the head like a coif or tippet.
+Mail armor attached to a helmet that protected the head and face.
+The term applies to mail covering the head like a coif or tippet.
 Aventails could be riveted inside bascinet helmets, later Aventails were removable.

-The Coif was similar in appearance to a balaclava helmet, it had an open front and there were slight variations in it’s design.
-A Coif could be attached to body armour or used as a seperate piece and was also described as a close fitting cap by historians.
+The Coif was similar in appearance to a balaclava helmet, it had an open front and there were slight variations in its design.
+A Coif could be attached to body armor or used as a separate piece and was also described as a close-fitting cap by historians.

 A Haubergeon was basically a smaller version of the Hauberk, a chain mail shirt or tunic that was shorter in length.
-14th and 15th century historical records describe the Haubergeon as being made from mail, however contradictory sources suggest that the Haubergeon was a quilted under garment worn under mail, more recent historical evidence suggest that the mail description is more accurate.
+14th and 15th-century historical records describe the Haubergeon as being made from mail, however, contradictory sources suggest that the Haubergeon was a quilted undergarment worn under mail, more recent historical evidence suggests that the mail description is more accurate.